uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/visualisation.md

 Did you know that a lot of the beautiful images of space that space agencies release are not "real" images?
 They are actually works of [art created by visualisation scientists](https://www.youtube.com/watch?v=xc1V9d8jrr8), not simply photographs taken with a telescope.
 The reason for this is because the telescopes used by astronomers mainly collect raw data rather than images.
 Visualisation scientists use this data to create a hypothetical image of what something looks like.
 This isn't to be confused with 'just making things up'!
-The images they create are based on the real raw data and their own in depth knowledge.
+The images they create are based on the real raw data and their own in-depth knowledge.

 {panel type="curiosity"}